hunterdyar/UnityForSmartPeople/scriptingBasics/attributes.md

 [TextArea] lets a string be edited more like a text field.
 Multiple lines, and a scrollbar!
 Nice.
 [Multline] Forces a string to give us multiple lines, even if the text doesn't fill it.
 Useful!

 ## Range Attribute
-Have a float or an int that should only be in a certian range?
+Have a float or an int that should only be in a certain range?
 Give it a [Range(min,max)] attribute!
 Now the variable will show up as a *slider* in the inspector, instead of as a text entry box.

 ## Selection Base
 I always forget about this one.
 This is an attribute that we apply to a class, not a property or method.
 [SelectionBase] means that if we click on the gameObject that has a component with this class (I sometimes make an empty component that is just this), it will select this object's parent instead.